RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 chroot /host
 ```

-Now you are in host root directory in `ocp4-worker2`:
+Now you are in host root directory in `ocp4-worker2`.
+Then execute:

-Then execute

 ```copy
 ls -l /var/hpvolumes/pvc-0f3ff50d-12b1-4ad6-8beb-be742a6e674a/
 ```

-Expect to see a similar output as below
+Expect to see a similar output as below:

 ~~~bash
 total 5784756